swhitty/FlyingFoxCLI/README.md

 ### Docker

 FlyingFox also supports Linux.
-[Docker](https://en.wikipedia.org/wiki/Docker_(software)) containers are one of the easiest methods to test this from macOS.
+[Docker](https://en.wikipedia.org/wiki/Docker_(software)) containers are one of the easiest methods to test linux builds from macOS.

 1. Install [Docker Desktop for mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)